-Doing a mini sampling campaign means a brand will reach less consumers than pre-COVID but the ROI will be relative to the costs of executing the campaign since the levels of stock and staffing requirements will be lower.
+Doing a mini sampling campaign means a brand will reach fewer consumers than pre-COVID but the ROI will be relative to the costs of executing the campaign since the levels of stock and staffing requirements will be lower.

-Insider tip: Because of COVID, unfortunately it is not safe to do open food sampling but any food or beverage that is packaged can become contactless sampling.
+Insider tip: Because of COVID, unfortunately, it is not safe to do open food sampling but any food or beverage that is packaged can become contactless sampling.

 Corporate Business Events

 The Australian Government has announced it will provide $50 million to create the Business Events Grants program which will support business events by providing grants to meet up to 50 per cent of costs incurred in participating at a pre-approved business to business event in Australia during 2021.
 Companies who are usually involved in these types of events should keep a close eye on the Aus Trade site here as more details about event staff in Brisbane are to be announced soon.

 Specialist Deliveries for Influencer Drops